Noncredit Programs and Courses

 Police Science

-This is a basic training course for new law enforcement officers which includes administration of justice, patrol procedures, firearms, defensive tactics, physical training, First Aid, cardiopulmonary resuscitation (CPR), traffic investigation, water safety, and driver training.
+This is a basic training course for new law enforcement officers that includes: administration of justice, patrol procedures, firearms, defensive tactics, physical training, First Aid, cardiopulmonary resuscitation (CPR), traffic investigation, water safety, and driver training.
 This course covers the 910 hours required by the Ventura County Sheriff's Department POST Certification.

 This course is an orientation for the P.O.S.T.
 (Peace Officer Standards and Training) Regular and Modular Academy training.
 Emphasis is placed on assisting the student in preparing for successful completion of the P.O.S.T. regular or modular academy training.